-public and private accounting
+public or private accounting

 150 Credit Options for Accounting Majors desiring to take the CPA Examination